-The Committee on National Security Systems in conjunction with the National Security Agency (NSA) and the Department of Homeland Security (DHS) jointly accepted Fayetteville Technical Community College as an applicant to become a Center of Academic Excellence in Cyber Defense.
+The National Security Agency (NSA) and the Department of Homeland Security (DHS) jointly accepted Fayetteville Technical Community College as an applicant to become a Center of Academic Excellence in Cyber Defense.

 Students can choose several options to obtain this recognition as well as receive your degree credential.
 Review options under program options.
 In addition industry level IT certifications are highly recommended after completing certificate related courses.